 Ask them questions about the notes they have made.

 Keep a list of the topics they are finding challenging.
 Make sure they revisit these.
+Challenge them to choose ten different opics from different subjects.
+This is called interleaving.
+Geography

 Encourage them to revise with a revision buddy.
 They can share ideas, and talking out loud helps recall.